This story was first published after the Sundance premiere of “Leaving Neverland” on January 25, 2019.

-The Sundance Film Festival had extra security on hand for Saturday morning’s premiere of the documentary “Leaving Neverland,” amid fears that protesters would try to disrupt the film in which two men make detailed accusations that they were molested by Michael Jackson.
+The Sundance Film Festival had extra security on hand for its premiere of the documentary “Leaving Neverland,” amid fears that protesters would try to disrupt the film in which two men make detailed accusations that they were molested by Michael Jackson.

 But before the screening, the two protesters on hand were far outnumbered by press looking for a story.
 And four hours later, after the long and devastating film, no Jackson fans even attempted to disrupt the Q&A with director Dan Reed and Jackson accusers Wade Robson and James Safechuck, who were greeted by a standing ovation.

-“Leaving Neverland,” allows Robson and Safechuck and their families to tell their stories, which are remarkably similar: meetings with Jackson as a child dancer (Robson) and actor (Safechuck), invitations to hang out with Jackson, and, they say, increasing intimacy and eventually mutual masturbation and oral sex.
+“Leaving Neverland,” which premieres March 3 on HBO, allows Robson and Safechuck and their families to tell their stories, which are remarkably similar: meetings with Jackson as a child dancer (Robson) and actor (Safechuck), invitations to hang out with Jackson, and, they say, increasing intimacy and eventually mutual masturbation and oral sex.
 The families are interviewed at length as well, with the two fame-besotted mothers becoming central to the story.

 The first two hours lay out their accounts of the meeting, grooming and sexual relationships up to the time when the two boys say they were no longer Jackson’s favorites; the second half covers the aftermath, when both Robson and Safechuck testified on Jackson’s behalf and denied any sexual contact.
 Both say they were so enamored of Jackson that they remained determined to keep their stories a secret.